Erie Express: History

 Before the Erie Express claimed the GDFL national championship in 2021, they had reached the national semifinals twice, in 2018 and 2019.

 In 2019, Glen Conner Jr. was a defensive lineman for the Express, wearing number 23.
 During their 30–6 win over the Westmoreland Wolves on April 22, 2019, Conner was named the team's "Defensive Player of the Week" after recording seven tackles, three tackles for loss (−16 yards), three sacks, and an interception.
 Glen Conner Jr. is the older brother of National Football League (NFL) running back James Conner, an Erie native who played for McDowell High School before starring at the University of Pittsburgh (2013–2016).
 James later joined the NFL, playing for the Pittsburgh Steelers (2017–2020) and Arizona Cardinals (2021–present).

 Since 2016, the Express has annually hosted the Covato Classic, a game played in memory of former Erie player Tyler Covato, who died in a work-related accident.

 2021 National Championship season

 The Erie Express claimed the Xtreme Conference title by defeating the Columbus Fire from Columbus, Ohio at Erie Veterans Memorial Stadium.
 This victory earned them their first-ever spot in the GDFL National Championship.
-On September 5, 2021, they won the championship with a thrilling 42–40 victory over the Inglewood Blackhawks from the greater Los Angeles area at Saxon Stadium, on the campus of Mercyhurst University.
+On September 5, 2021, they won the championship with a 42–40 victory over the Inglewood Blackhawks from the greater Los Angeles area at Saxon Stadium, on the campus of Mercyhurst University.

 The Express advanced to the USA Bowl XV Summer National Championship Game, held at Daytona Stadium in Daytona Beach, Florida, where they faced the Iredell Warriors from Iredell County, North Carolina, part of the Charlotte metropolitan area.
 The Express entered the game with a perfect 13–0 record, while the Warriors had a 12–1 record in the Carolinas Elite Football Alliance.
 On January 15, 2022, the Express narrowly defeated the Warriors by a single point, 25–24.